 Consult with Security and HR management personnel on next steps if needed.

 When applicable, initiate paid administrative leave and the disciplinary process.

 - .35 It is neither practical, nor expected, to try to gather every available fact upon first becoming aware of a potential violation of this policy because of the urgency required when violence and/or threats are present. - .351 For serious threats/reports of violence, managers/supervisors should use the facts immediately available to them to make the best judgement possible.
-They should always err on the side of caution, and they should refer to the appendix for this policy section and the definitions above in .2 to aid in assessing the degree of severity, urgency, and imminence of any threat to workplace safety and security that exists. - .352 Management is strongly encouraged to implement any recommendations it receives at the conclusion of an investigation from TPD, Security, and/or HR. - .3221 If an investigation outlined in this policy substantiates severe misconduct, the department head is required to take appropriate corrective or disciplinary action consistent with the direction of the the Personnel Director. - .353 When appropriate, management should contact the City Attorney to request that assistance in gaining Protective Orders as applicable. - .354 All supervisory and management employees are required to be familiar with and comply with the policy.
+They should always err on the side of caution, and they should refer to the appendix for this policy section and the definitions above in .2

+- to aid in assessing the degree of severity, urgency, and imminence of any threat to workplace safety and security that exists. - .352 Management is strongly encouraged to implement any recommendations it receives at the conclusion of an investigation from TPD, Security, and/or HR. - .3221 If an investigation outlined in this policy substantiates severe misconduct, the department head is required to take appropriate corrective or disciplinary action consistent with the direction of the the Personnel Director. - .353 When appropriate, management When appropriate, the section manager should contact the City Attorney to request that the employee receives assistance in gaining a Protective Order against the employee allegedly making threats for the safety of the Orders as applicable. - .354 All supervisory and management employees are required to be familiar with and comply with the policy.
 Failure to do so may result in disciplinary action, up to and including termination.